dials/dials/doc/sphinx/installation.rst

    cd build
    ../auto_build/install --all

-Then let this run for some time... not sure for the moment if --all is the best option - it does install a bunch of stuff - but it should be a good place to start.
+Then let this run for some time.
 The following packages are installed this way:

 |    biopython-1.58.tar.gz
 |    freetype-2.4.2.tar.gz